 If you’ve ever had problems trying to figure out how to seal works on paper without facing the toxicity of the organic volatiles of spray fixatives or with clogging of the nozzle, have no fear.

 This is an alternative approach to sealing charcoal and graphite marks.
 You can easily protect your art by using medium and a shaper tool.
 Watch the video to see how.

-Hi everyone, I want to show you a quick tip today before I ship this painting (which is on the cover of my forthcoming book Bold Strokes by the way) to Palm Springs, California.
+Hi everyone, I want to show you a quick tip today before I ship this painting (which is on the cover of my forthcoming book The Artist’s Journey by the way) to Palm Springs, California.
 I notice that this painting is on paper and has some marks that I want to seal before I send this off, because there’s a little bit of charcoal on here and some graphite marks which could smudge.

 This painting does not have oil pastel by the way which is a whole other topic we’ll get into in another talk.